HZcohort/DiNetxify/docs/md/visual.md

     phewas_result=phewas_result,
     comorbidity_result=com_network_result,
     trajectory_result=trajectory_result,
-    exposure_name=None,     # No separate exposure node
+    exposure_name=None,
     exposure_size=None,
     exposure_location=None
 )
 ```

-- **phewas_result** – DataFrame from the PheWAS analysis (must include columns for phecode identifier, disease name/system, case counts, significance etc.).
+- **phewas_result** – Result (pandas.DataFrame) from the PheWAS analysis (must include columns for phecode identifier, disease name/system, case counts, significance etc).
-- **comorbidity_result** – DataFrame from the comorbidity network analysis.
+- **comorbidity_result** – Result (pandas.DataFrame) from the comorbidity network analysis.
 It should include columns for disease pairs (D1, D2 identifiers), some unique pair name or ID, the association metrics (like beta or correlation), and a significance indicator (True/False for whether that pair is significant in the network).
-- **trajectory_result** – DataFrame from the disease trajectory analysis.
+- **trajectory_result** – Result (pandas.DataFrame) from the disease trajectory analysis.
 It should have columns for the disease pairs (D1, D2, typically oriented as source -> target), the effect sizes (like OR or HR), and a significance indicator for temporal association (True/False for adjusted p-value significance).
 - **exposure_name** – A label for the exposure of interest (the factor that defines exposed vs unexposed in the cohort).
 In our examples, the exposure was “Short LTL” (short leukocyte telomere length) in one of the case studies, hence the example.
 If you are analyzing something like “smoking” or “diabetes” as the exposure, you’d put that.
 For an exposed-only study, use None (because there isn’t a separate exposure node to highlight).
 - **exposure_location** – The (x, y, z) coordinates where the exposure node should be placed in the 3D plot.
 By default, if None, the exposure node will be placed at the origin (0,0,0).
 This is relevant only for 3D plotting; if exposure is None, this is ignored.
 - **exposure_size** – A scaling factor for the exposure node’s size in the network visualization.
 Increase this to make the exposure node larger relative to disease nodes (to emphasize it).
 If None, in an exposed-only design, the exposure node is not present.